Dynamic Decision Frequency with Continuous Options: Empirical Analysis

-In this experiment, we test SAC against CTCO with $\beta_h = 0.02$, $n_{RBF}=2$.
+In this experiment, we test SAC against CTCO with $\beta_h = 0.02$, $n_\text{RBF}=2$ for easy and hard visual reacher.
 Both actor and critics, which are identical for the two algorithms except for the actor's last layer, have a convolutional encoder as the first layer followed by fully connected layers.
 Interactions and agent updates happen in separate processes to allow real-time control, similarly to \cite{yuan2022asynchronous}.
-Figure~\ref{fig:frequency-analysis}b shows the average and confidence interval of discounted returns over 5 runs.
-This result shows that CTCO benefits from the temporal exploration introduced by the continuous options, while SAC fails due to ineffective exploration when the interaction frequency is relatively high.
-In the video included in supplementary material, we observe how our algorithm exhibits smoother motions both during the initial exploration and training.
-This smooth exploration is preferable to preserve the robotic articulations in good health.
+Figure~\ref{fig:franka_task_result_2} and ~\ref{fig:franka_task_result_1} show the average and confidence interval of discounted returns over 5 runs.
+This result indicates that CTCO benefits from the temporal exploration introduced by the continuous options, while SAC fails due to ineffective exploration, especially when the reset is not robust.
+In the video included in supplementary material, we observe how our algorithm performs the visual reaching using extended smooth actions.